mjordan/iipqa/README.md

 ## To do

-* Add QA tests for book and newspaper import packages.
+* Add QA checks for book and newspaper import packages.
 * Add PHPUnit tests for compound class.
+* Add ability to run optional QA tests, for example validating .xml files against a schema
 * Add developer documentation, so people can add their own tests and content models.

-## Development
+## Development/contributing

+* If you discover a bug, or have a use case not documented here, open an issue.
+* If you want to open a pull request, please open an issue first.
+* Coding guidelines
   * Check code style with `./vendor/bin/phpcs --standard=PSR2 src`
   * Write PHPUnit tests, then run them within the iipqa directory by running `phpunit tests`
-* If you discover a bug, or have a use case not documented here, open an issue.